chinapedia/wikipedia.abstract.en/Page/Football_team.md

-Chelsea_Team_1905.jpg's football squad in 1905 pictured with support staff]] A FOOTBALL TEAM is a group of players selected to play together in the various team sports known as football.
+'s football squad in 1905 pictured with support staff]] A FOOTBALL TEAM is a group of players selected to play together in the various team sports known as football.
 Such teams could be selected to play in a match against an opposing team, to represent a FOOTBALL CLUB, group, state or nation, an all-star team or even selected as a hypothetical team (such as a Dream Team or Team of the Century) and never play an actual match.

 Summary